Reporting on Review Data (admin)

 Duplicating a Report (Save As)

-One has the option to easily create a new report based on an existing report using the Save As function.
+One can easily create a new report based on an existing report using the Save As function.
 This can be useful for creating a new report similar to a previously created report so that one does not have to start from scratch, for example, creating a report for the analysis of 2019 and creating a separate but nearly identical report for analyzing 2020 results.
 Please note that the newly created report becomes the current report.
 This behavior is similar to using Save As in Word, Excel, or other productivity tools.

 Complete Reference List of available Reporting Fields